WPDevelopers/disable-comments/readme.txt

 These definitions can be made either in your main `wp-config.php` or in your theme's `functions.php` file.

 == Changelog ==

+= 1.6 =
+* Added a tool for deleting comments in bulk.

 = 1.5.2 =
 * Fix Javascript errors when the Meta widget is enabled.